 Have you ever heard the saying “if you fail to plan, then you plan to fail”?

 This saying has some truth to it, especially regarding the foods you put in your body.
-Food prep has changed my life and added many extra hours to my week that I never knew even existed!
-These ‘extra hours’ were the ones I was spending time preparing meals for me and my family on a daily basis, sometimes even 2 hours per night if you count the cutting, washing, cooking and clean up time.
+Meal prep has changed my life and added many extra hours to my week that I never knew even existed!
+These “extra hours” were the same ones I usually spent prepping meals for me and my family on a daily basis, sometimes even two hours per night if you count the cutting, washing, cooking and clean up time.

-Cooking one time per week has freed up 8-10 hours per week of spare time that I now have to enjoy time with my family, unwind from the day and most importantly keep me on track with my nutrition!
+Meal prepping (cooking only once per week) has freed up between 8 to 10 hours per week of my spare time that I now can enjoy with my family, unwind from the day, and most importantly ensuring that I stay on track with my nutrition!

 The following meal prep plan is the one that I have formulated and that helped me succeed tremendously in all parts of my life!
 This plan is so efficient that you can’t afford NOT to do it!
-When you learn how to make meal prep a sacred ritual in your busy life and honor it, you will make it a priority and schedule around it so you never miss a week.
-Personally, I think that cooking and doing your food preparation is one of the highest acts of self love you can participate in and it keeps giving back all throughout the week.
+When you learn how to make meal prep a sacred ritual in your busy life and honor it, you will easily and naturally make it a priority and schedule around it so you never miss a week.
+Personally, I think that cooking and preparation food is one of the highest acts of self-love in which you can participate and it keeps giving back to your health all throughout the week and beyond.

-I will show you exactly what I do to set myself up for a week of successful eating and my top 5 tips for a successful food prep.
+I will show you exactly what I do to set myself up for a week of successful eating and my top five best tips for successful food prep.

 The way I choose my recipes is pretty simple.
 I want all of my daily meals to include a balanced amount of protein, vegetables, healthy fats, and complex carbs.
 I make sure to include some protein with every main meal.
 Then I put together a list of recipes that sound good to me with quality ingredients.
-Make sure to change it up every week to make it exciting, taste something new each week even if it is just changing the way you season your food.
+Make sure to change it up every week to make it exciting and to taste something new each week, even if it is just changing the way you season your food.
 Play around in the kitchen and spice things up!

 Just go through the ingredient lists you have put together for your meals and note what you need to shop for.
 Decide if you’re going to double your recipes (this is called ‘batch cooking’) and start writing your grocery list based on the foods you’ll need.
 Keep a grocery list on your fridge to write things down on throughout the week for inspirational ideas of meals you would like to make for the following week.

-I usually do my shopping on Saturday and food prep on Sunday so my meals are ready for the work week.
+I usually do my shopping on Saturday and my food prep on Sunday so that my meals are ready for the work week.

-When you get home, having the recipes all printed out is your blueprint to doing this successfully.
-Batching your time and recipes (cooking large quantities of the same food) takes about 2-3 hours on the weekend and leaves you with 8-10 extra free hours during the week!
-Your going to be making the best choices for my body all week and not relying on pre-made foods that have too much sugar, additives or ingredients that could otherwise be detrimental for your health.
+When you get home, having the recipes all printed out is your blueprint to doing meal prepping successfully.
+Batching your time and recipes (cooking large quantities of the same food) takes about two to three hours on the weekend and leaves you with between 8 to 10 extra free hours during the week!
+You will be making the best choices for my body all week and not relying on pre-made foods that have too much sugar, additives or ingredients that could otherwise be detrimental for your health.

 You’ve got to adopt a lifestyle and habits that you can stick to for the long term.
 Trust me, it becomes easier to maintain these habits as they will become second nature to you overtime.
 You will see and feel the difference in your increased energy and decreased waistline!

 Pre and post workout, you need carbs and protein.
-But if you look at your already prepared meals, you already have protein and complex carbs in abundance – why not eat one of your meals that you’ve taken the time to prepare?
-Save money on processed junk and eat the quality food your body desires!
+But if you look at your prepared meals, you already have protein and complex carbs in abundance – why not eat one of your prepped meals that you’ve taken the time to prepare?
+Save money by avoiding processed junk and eating the quality food your body desires!

-If you would like to learn more about food prep and if you would like to try some tasty new recipes to spark creativity click here to join my upcoming food prep workshop.
+If you would like to learn more about food prep and if you would like to try some tasty new recipes to spark your creativity and become healthier, click here to join my upcoming food prep workshop.